McStasMcXtrace/Schools/2023/SOLEIL_May_2023/Day2_Wednesday_May_10th/5_Optics/3_Monochromators/README.md

 <img src="http://pd.chem.ucl.ac.uk/pdnn/inst2/singleb.gif">

 ## 1. Insert the monochromator.
-McXtrace now includes several different (but similar) monochromator models.
-We will start out with a simple Bragg -crystal monochromator.
+McXtrace includes several different (but similar) monochromator models.
+We will start out with a simple Bragg-crystal monochromator.
 Start either with a completely new instrument file - or continue with (a copy of) the earlier instrument with the focusing optics.
 Insert a `Bragg_crystal` (from optics), make sure that it is big enough to accept the beam.
 Otherwise you can accept the default values to insert a Si-crystal and use its \<hkl\>=111 reflection.

 As we did for the mirrors in the previous exercise the crystal needs to be ROTATED to match the desired energy.
 Using Bragg's law *n&lambda;=2d sin(&theta;)* (and &lambda; = 12.39842 / E) we may find the angle we need.
 Some hints:

 - It is useful to define the rotation angle &theta; as an input parameter.
 This will enable us to do rocking curve scans.
-- The crystal unit cell side length is 5.4309 Å
+- The crystal unit cell side length is DM=5.4309 Å and we use the (111) reflection, so that _d=DM/sqrt(3)_.
 - Make sure that the source you are using does sample the energy your crystal picks out.
 - To improve the computation efficiency, you may restrict the energy range around the nominal value.